caktus/django-file-picker/docs/uploads.rst

                 }))

 The `"file"` and `"image"` keywords add classes to the inputs, so that the links for the overlay can be added.
-They can also be added to all fields in a form by using the *formfield_overrides* as in:ref:`setup`.
+If you're using the Django admin, they can also be added to all fields in a form by using the *formfield_overrides* on the admin class, as in:ref:`setup`.